Azure-Samples/java-microservices-aks-lab/docs/03_openlab_monitoring_aks.md

 1. Select the three dots on the right of your newly created availability test and select _Open Rules (Alerts) page_.

 1. Select the alert rule for your availability test.
 By default there are no action groups associated with this alert rule.
-We will not configure them in this challenge, but just for your information, with action groups you can send email or SMS notifications to specific people or groups.
+We will not configure them in this lab, but just for your information, with action groups you can send email or SMS notifications to specific people or groups.

 > [!div class="nextstepaction"]
 > [Create and manage action groups in the Azure portal](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups)